Motoha Yoshin Ryu

 Although Minaki originally renamed the school as Fumon Yoshin Ryu, he later reverted to Hontai Yoshin Ryu.
 He selected the Hontai Yoshin Ryu-Takagi Ryu techniques that he regarded as being the most important and organised them into the Kata of Gyaku no Kata, Nage no Kata, Oku no Kata and Tanto Dori no Kata.
 Also incuded in Hontai Yoshin Ryu are selected techniques from Kukishin Ryu Bojutsu (Chobo & Hanbo), Muto Ryu (Kodachi, Tanto Dori & Tachi Dori), and finally Hontai Yoshin Ryu Iaijutsu which was developed and added in the 1990's by the 18th Soke, Inoue Tsuyoshi Munetoshi.

 In 1980 Hontai Yoshin Ryu was chosen as one of the subjects for a series of documentaries on the existing schools of traditional martial arts.
-Yasumoto Soke is featured in this documentary performing the Hontai Yoshin Ryu Nage no Kata and Oku no Kata.
+Yasumoto Sensei is featured in this documentary performing the Hontai Yoshin Ryu Nage no Kata and Oku no Kata.

 Currently in Japan there exist about 400 styles of martial arts but only a few styles have continued in an unbroken lineage into the present era.